 Lecture: Challenge Yourself.
 Discover the world of Quilt Challenges and the many opportunities awaiting you (and your quilts!)

-Workshop: Intriguing Interleaves – Unlock the fun and intrigue of Lorrie Cranor’s Interleave quilts.
+Workshop: New Location!!
+Intriguing Interleaves – Unlock the fun and intrigue of Lorrie Cranor’s Interleave quilts.
 All the secrets of creating the illusion of curves and transparency using only straight line stitching will be revealed.

 August – Ashley Nickels